Why Chewing on One Side is Harmful: 7 Causes and Easy Fixes

 Sometimes, during treatment, the alignment of teeth is extremely off, and the teeth do not even come together in parts of the mouth.

-If you are concerned about how your teeth are biting together, speak to your dental professional.
-In the meantime, below is a post I wrote about the perfect bite so you can check your mouth.
+If you are concerned about how your teeth bite together, speak to your dental professional.
+In the meantime, I wrote a post about the perfect bite so you can check your mouth.

 Read Now: Perfect Bite: How Teeth Should Line Up and Come Together